authplz/authplz-core/DESIGN.md

 2. server sends recovery token to user email
 3. token submitted to /api/recovery (could be /api/token, but different process required so easier to split)
 4. if 2fa, require 2fa to validate recovery session.
 If lost, sms or recovery codes.
-5. user enters new password
+5. user submits new password to /api/reset
-6. server responds
+6. server responds 200 success or 400 bad request
 7. server sends alert email to user

+This requires that all stages be undertaken from the same session.
+Backup codes are treated just another 2fa provider.

 What if instead of imposing a security level on users, we informed them and let them pick?
 Users could then be given a security score on their account dashboard to gamify improving it.